 FCRA requires each nationwide consumer reporting company (Equifax, Experian, and TransUnion) to provide you with a free copy of your credit report at your request, once very twelve (12) months.
 To order your free annual report from one or all national consumer reporting companies, visit www.annualcredirreport.com or call 877-322-8222.

 You have the option to request the findings from a credit, background, or drug test.
 The findings of such reports maybe released to a client prior or while working for the client.

 Equal Employment Opportunity

 SSE was built upon teamwork and equal opportunity.
 We will continue to be successful when people are treated fairly, allowed to advance, and achieve their full potential.
-We are proud of the fact that we extend equal employment opportunity to all qualified employees and applicants for employment without regard to race, color, religion, national origin, age, gender, marital status, gender identity, sexual orientation, genetic information or disability, which if needing accommodation, may be reasonably accommodated as required by law.
+We are proud of the fact that we provide equal employment opportunities to all employees and applicants for employment and prohibit discrimination and harassment of any type without regard to race, color, religion, age, sex, national origin, disability status, genetics, protected veteran status, sexual orientation, gender identity or expression, or any other characteristic protected by federal, state or local laws.